ros2/ros2_documentation/source/Installation/Linux-Install-Binary.rst

            rti-connext-dds-5.3.1

-If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`
+If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`.

 Try some examples
 -----------------

-In one terminal, source the setup file and then run a ``talker``\ :
+In one terminal, source the setup file and then run a ``talker``:

 .. code-block:: bash

    . ~/ros2_install/ros2-linux/setup.bash
    ros2 run demo_nodes_cpp talker

-In another terminal source the setup file and then run a ``listener``\ :
+In another terminal source the setup file and then run a ``listener``:

 .. code-block:: bash